 Assistance, Business Plans

 on this site.
-They can help you with the necessary research for your plan and they occasionally offer classes on
+They can help with the necessary research for your plan and they occasionally offer classes on

 writing a business plan.

 Who do I talk to about making a financial success of my

 Make an appointment with a counselor at the Idaho Small